-Graduate Research Methods provides the necessary skills to ethically and critically understand, evaluate, interpret, debate, modify and design methods of applied research skills needed throughout the MBA program.
-Topics include ethical considerations in research, developing and refining research topics, crafting a problem statement, formulating research questions and hypotheses and analyzing and presenting their findings.
+Graduate Research Methods provides the necessary skills to ethically and critically evaluate, interpret, debate, modify and design methods of applied research skills needed throughout the MBA program.
+Topics include ethical considerations in research, developing and refining research topics, crafting a problem statement, formulating research questions and hypotheses, and analyzing and presenting their findings.
 Students evaluate and debate the quality of published literature and analyze and draw inferences from a variety of recent raw data by employing critical thinking skills.
-Students write a research review that includes the abstract, introduction, theoretical background, problem statement, research methodology, evidence, discussion, and conclusion.
+Students write a research review that includes the abstract, introduction, theoretical background, problem statement, research methodology, evidence, discussion and conclusion.

-WORK 601 (3) - Graduate Internship
+WORK 601 (3)-Graduate Internship

-Students with limited job experience will be matched to a commercial company based on their e-portfolio.
+Students with limited job experience will be matched with a commercial company based on their e-portfolio.
 Under guidance, they gain practical knowledge and skills through completing an analysis of their assigned role.
 After identifying a challenge, students propose ways to solve it and build a strategic plan.
-They present a video story outlining their activities, their contribution to the organization, analysis of the internship experience, and their recommendations for a solution to the challenge.
-The final report documents how they were able to integrate into the organization and describe proposed solutions with outcomes.
-All assignments are posted to their e-portfolio and evaluated by both the Instructor and supervisor.
+They present a video story outlining their activities, their contribution to the organization, analysis of the internship experience and their recommendations for a solution to the challenge.
+The final report documents how students have been able to integrate into the organization and describe proposed solutions with outcomes.
+All assignments are posted to their e-portfolio and evaluated by both the instructor and supervisor.
+This is one of the MBA completion options and must be taken in the last term.